 Establish a concrete agenda.
 Be sure to include:

-- Determine a process and timeline for the selection of key board members (president, president-elect, secretary, treasurer).
-Centralizing decision-making will be important in your first year.
+- A process and timeline to select key board members (president, president-elect, secretary, treasurer).
+Centralized decision-making will be important in your first year.
 Consider waiting until your second meeting to select key board positions.
 By that time you will have a better sense of active board members and group dynamics.

-- Schedule 3-4 board meetings in the next year.
+- A schedule 3-4 board meetings in the next year.